CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 ![image](https://github.com/CUAHSI/learning-gitflows-template/assets/13220910/6d19c388-6332-486b-b82e-3c8794a79f5e)

 You have pushed your changes up to GitHub!
-Close this issue and move on to the next one.
+Carry on to the next section.

 </details>